fbpic/fbpic/docs/source/advanced/advanced.rst

 Advanced use
 ============

-This page contains a few more advanced tips, that can help you get more performance and faster results from the code.
+This section contains several tips, that can help you get more performance and faster results from the code.

 **Topics:**